 top of page

-Wild for the Big Wood: Grants for Grass
+Grants for Grass

 • This project will help stabilize the riverbank, reduce erosion, conserve water, and support a healthier Big Wood ecosystem.

-Awarding up to $5,000 per property owner
+Awarding up to 50% of each project with a maximum allocation of $5,000 per property owner

 Join the cause.
 Be the effect.